-Registering a company at Companies House involves only a small government fee.
-While there may be ongoing costs for running your business, the total expenses depend on your company type and the services you choose, such as accounting, registered office, or legal support.
+A UK company registration with Companies House requires only a nominal government fee.
+There may be subsequent charges for managing your business operations, depending on your company type and any additional services you require, such as bookkeeping or legal assistance.

 Myth 7: You Can Choose Any Company Name